 CPMs do not have hospital privileges as we are trained exclusively in out of hospital births.
 We do not go to nursing school or attend hospital births as part of our training.
 Many CPMs have been birth doulas and have attended hospital births as a doula before becoming a home birth midwife.
 VA laws do not require CPMs to have a back up physician either.
 However, I have worked with many of the doctors in the area as a doula and will be able to refer you for additional care or testing as needed.
 In addition, CPMs do not carry malpractice insurance or liability insurance.
 If your care must be transferred to an OB or you are transferred to the hospital for safety reasons, you are still responsible for the amount incurred for your home birth prenatal visits and labor.
 Most of the time, if you are transferred for life threatening reasons during the birth, myself or my assistant will remain with you until the baby is born to help ensure continuity of care and to advocate on your behalf.
 I do have a consulting doctor who can prescribe medications for you during your pregnancy and postpartum period.

 At each prenatal visit, I will take your vital signs, palpate your belly, and listen to the baby's heart rate.
-With your consent, I will draw your blood for initial blood work with your first prenatal visit, if this hasn't been done before.
 I can also offer the glucose tolerance test and the group B strep test later on in pregnancy, after offering you informed consent.
 CPMs are noted for always offering their clients informed consent/informed choice and you will always have the option to accept or decline any testing or procedure unless it is an emergency situation and you or your baby's life are in danger.
 Many women having a home birth do not choose to get any testing done once informed about the risks and benefits.
 For additional testing such as ultrasounds, AFP, or amniocentisis, you will be referred out to another facility for this and the results will be sent to me to go over with you.
 Your insurance will usually cover these tests if you decide to get them.
 I can usually accompany you to these appointments if you desire.
 If you have already decided to switch from a doctor or hospital midwife to me for a home birth, I ask that you get your medical records before our first meeting.
-If you had any complications with your last pregnancy, please get your birth records for that birth as well.
-I will go over your records with you and tell you what they mean in a way that you can understand.
 I can do the metabolic screening test for an additional fee.

 Midwives are trained in helping women have gentle birth experiences and I will use that training to help you avoid tearing.
 However, sometimes women who have had an episiotomy with a previous birth may tear more easily in the same place.
 I will use natural remedies to numb your bottom and then suture your bottom if necessary.

 Yes!
-I am a VBAC mom myself and a long time leader of the areas VBAC support group.
+I am a VBAC mom myself and was a long time leader of the areas VBAC support group.
 I have helped women have primary VBAC at home (HBAC) as well as VBAC after more than one c-section.
 You will need to get a copy of your operative report for your cesarean for me to review with you.
 We will need to discuss the reasons for your cesarean and your health history.
-Contact me for more information about the River City VBAC Support group.